Life Insurance Lawyer New Jersey

 Such was the case for the family of one woman from New Mexico.
 This article explores the long fight they had to endure just to get the AD&D benefit their daughter intended for them.
 Notwithstanding ample evidence that the daughter’s death was an accident, the life insurance company deemed it not to be so and refused to pay the policy benefit.
 Fortunately, the beneficiaries found a lawyer who specialized in life insurance claim denials, sued the insurance company, and ultimately beat the insurer at its own game.

-Death by overdose
+Death by overdose and denied life insurance claim

 The case involved a 34 year-old flight attendant named Teresa.
 Through her employer, Teresa received a life insurance policy with an AD&D rider worth $300,000.
 One fall morning, Teresa was found dead in her home in New Mexico.
 Given her youthful age and relative good health, her death was deemed suspicious and an investigatory autopsy was performed.